Welcome to Kenrick A. Claflin & Son Nautical Antiques Online Catalogue

 Block Island, Rhode Island

-721. Longo, Mildred Santille.
-PICTURE POSTCARD VIEWS OF RHODE ISLAND LIGHTHOUSES AND BEACONS TOGETHER WITH A BRIEF HISTORY OF LIFESAVING STATIONS.
+721d.
+Longo, Mildred Santille.
+PICTURE POSTCARD VIEWS OF RHODE ISLAND LIGHTHOUSES AND BEACONS TOGETHER WITHA BRIEF HISTORY OF LIFESAVING STATIONS.
 1990.
-Rhode Island.
+Rhode Island .
 100p.
 Soft wraps.
 8VO.
 Color illustrated covers.
 Chock FULL of vintage photographs, engravings, postcard views, Notice to Mariners and other illustrations, this work is a delight to read and to look through.
 With a chapter on each Rhode Island light station and light-vessel, this interesting work provides views and tid-bits of information not found in most volumes.
 Also includes chapters on Point Judith Life-Saving Station and the Volunteer Lifesaving Corps.
 Regardless of where you are from, you are sure to find this most interesting.
-Out of print, only a few left.
-(VG). $48.
+Out of print, difficult to find.
+(VG+). $56.

 2183.
 Claflin, James W., LIGHTHOUSES AND LIFE SAVING ALONG THE CONNECTICUT AND RHODE ISLAND COAST.
 228p.
 200 vintage photographs.
 Published as part of the Images of America series by Arcadia Publishing.
 This is the third volume in a series of photographic histories of lighthouses and lifesaving along the coasts of the United States.
 Included too is a section covering the US Revenue Cutter Service and the subsequent formation of the Coast Guard, all illustrated with wonderful vintage views.
 Arcadia is a well known publisher of local and regional histories, including the popular Images of America series.
 This compact volume features over 200 early photographs dating from the 1870's through the 1940's, drawn from my and other private collections, most never before published and traces the history of these services through photos and text.
 (M) $19.99.